The Hub (Agents of S.H.I.E.L.D.): Music

 To highlight the differences between Coulson's small S.H.I.E.L.D. team and the larger S.H.I.E.L.D. organization, represented in this episode by Victoria Hand and the Hub base, composer Bear McCreary introduced a theme for "Big S.H.I.E.L.D." which is meant to feel "imposing and new".
 For the major scenes in the episode when Skye distrusts the "system" and takes matters into her own hands, McCreary used her own personal theme in a pulsing, swirling way, juxtaposed against the same theme in "a warm variation ... filled with emotion" for when Skye and Coulson discuss her parents.

 Release

 Broadcast

 "The Hub" was aired in the United States on ABC on November 12, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on November 15, 2013.
 It premiered on the Seven Network in Australia on November 13, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.